-The following is a visualization of the activity of the species using Kernal density algorithms based on all the records made in the field research area (darker shading indicates more intense activity), without separating out flights of very high altitude or flights made at a farther distance from the wind turbines to be installed.
+Then, the depiction of the activity of the species is presented using Kernal density algorithms based on all the recordings made in the field research area (darker shading indicates more intense activity), without separating extremely high height flights or flights made at a farther distance from the wind turbines to be installed.
+It is not possible to present the calculation of collisions per year based on the methodology of SNH (Scottish Natural Heritage) as the number of observed passages through the risk window is zero and therefore the probability of collision of the species with wind turbines is zero.

-Figure 8 : Visualization of species activity using Kernal density algorithms based on records made in the field research area (darker shading indicates more intense activity).
+Figure 10: Visualization of species activity using Kernal density algorithms based on recordings made in the field survey area (darker shading indicates stronger activity).